M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 |  ``2`` | After step 1, if the evaluation is positive, and **within 7 working days**| Helpdesk officer |

-If the ticket is within the scope of the NHD (positive evaluation), a **new issue** will be created in the dedicated system to record the ticket's arrival and document the positive evaluation.
+If the ticket is within the scope of the NHD (positive evaluation), a **new issue** will be created in the designated system to record the ticket's arrival and document the positive evaluation.

 Proceed to [step 4](#84-assign-tags)